ThaMacroMan/MacroMagent-THA/README.md

 ## 3. Development Roadmap

 - **Phase 1:** ✅ MacroAgent and core $THA token live
 - **Phase 2:** Explore Chakra platform integrations, fund agent wallets, build out DeFi strategies, test agent functionality, and begin livestreaming development progress/updates to holders
 - **Phase 3:** Build Masumi Agents and connect agent outputs directly to interact with the $THA token
-- **Phase 4:** Iterate and scale: learn from experience what works, what doesn’t, and grow the agent ecosystem accordingly
+- **Phase 4:** Iterate and scale: learn from experience what works, what doesn't, and grow the agent ecosystem accordingly
 - **Phase 5:** Implement staking system for revenue sharing from the agent swarm to $THA holders